 It’s been a while since I last wrote about an artefact from Tomb Raider 2013.
-Over a month, in fact.
 So without further ado, it’s time to examine one of the many collectable items hidden throughout the Shanty Town: the Metal Inrō.

-An ojime bead (緒締め) was normally used as a sliding cord fastener, though this is missing from the inrō seen in the game.
-If the owner wished to retrieve something from his inrō case, he or she would slide the bead up towards the netsuke, which allowed the owner access to each of the individual compartments.
-The inrō case could then be closed by simply sliding the bead back down towards the lid.
+An ojime bead was normally used as a sliding cord fastener, though this is missing from the inrō seen in the game.
+If the owner wanted to retrieve something from their inrō case, they would simply slide the bead up towards the netsuke, which allowed the owner access to each of the individual compartments.
+The inrō case could then be closed by sliding the bead back down towards the lid.

 Unlike most netsuke, the one attached to the metal inrō is a fairly simple design: a flat disc featuring a floral motif.
-Early netsuke were carved from wood or stone and were plain and functional but, like inrō, they became increasingly elaborate as time went on.
+Early netsuke were carved from wood or stone and were plain and functional but they became increasingly elaborate as time went on.
 There are hundreds of varieties of netsuke, ranging from 3D carvings of animals and human figures to miniature Noh masks, deities, and even erotic images.
-Popularized during a time when Japan had isolated itself from the outside world, netsuke came to reflect traditional Japanese culture, folklore and religious beliefs.
+Popularized during a time when Japan had isolated itself from the outside world, netsuke came to reflect traditional Japanese culture, folklore, and religious beliefs.

 The vast majority of the inrō found in museums and antiques shops date back to the Edo Period (1603-1868).
 Early inrō were quite basic and simply decorated but they soon evolved into miniature works of art.
-Due to the high level of artistic skill and craftsmanship involved in creating them, they came to be regarded as status symbols.
-Some of the most beautiful examples were commissioned by samurai, provincial rulers, and wealthy merchants as a simple yet effective way of advertising their wealth and social standing.
+The high level of artistic skill and craftsmanship involved in creating them led them to be seen as status symbols.
+Some of the most beautiful examples were commissioned by samurai, provincial rulers, and wealthy merchants as a simple, yet effective way of advertising their wealth and social standing.

 Nowadays, inrō are rarely used but they are still produced as collectors items and can be seen in museums across the world.
-A fantastic collection of inrō can be found here.
-Looking at these stunning works of art, it’s no wonder Lara found herself drawn to them…even whilst surrounded by hostile Solarii cultists. 😉
+A fantastic collection of inrō can be found in the Met Museum’s collection.
+Looking at these stunning miniature works of art, it’s little wonder that Lara found herself drawn to them, even while she was surrounded by hostile Solarii cultists.

 Sources & Further Reading: